 Where a creditor has, is threatening to garnish your wages, or served a garnishment order on your employer, you have three (3) options:

-Stopping a Wage Garnishment
+What is a Wage Garnishment

 How to Stop Wage Garnishments